Table of Contents

 Will paying a charge off increase my credit score?

 A paid charge-off is better than an unpaid charge off and may increase your credit scores slightly.
-However, even a paid charge off counts as a blemish and will negatively affect your credit scores for seven years.
+However, even a paid charge off counts as a blemish and will still negatively affect your credit for seven years.

 While the direct impact on your score lessens over time, potential creditors can still see it listed.
 This can ultimately hurt your chances for credit approval and competitive interest rates.